Community recovery in non-binary and temporal stochastic block models: Results for general SBMs

-The next key result characterises information-theoretic recovery conditions in large-scale networks, for which we emphasise that the model dimensions $N = N^{(\eta)}, K= K^{(\eta)}$ the interaction distributions $f = f^{(\eta)}$ and $g = g^{(\eta)}$, and also the interaction type space $\cS = \cS^{(\eta)}$, are allowed to depend on the scale parameter.
+The next key result characterises information-theoretic recovery conditions in large-scale networks, for which we emphasise that the model dimensions $N = N^{(\eta)}$ and $K= K^{(\eta)}$, the interaction distributions $f = f^{(\eta)}$ and $g = g^{(\eta)}$, and also the interaction type space $\cS = \cS^{(\eta)}$, are allowed to depend on a scale parameter $\eta$ which omitted from notation for clarity.